Partner Track: Development

 On September 14, 2021, Netflix gave production a series order consisting ten episodes.
 Partner Track is developed by Georgia Lee who is expected to executive produce alongside Sarah Goldfinger, Tony Hernandez, and Kristen Campo.
+Lee and Goldfinger also served as co-showrunners.
 The series is based on Helen Wan's 2013 novel The Partner Track who is set to be a consultant for the series.
 Julie Anne Robinson is set to direct the first two episodes of the series.
 Tanya Wexler, Kevin Berlandi, Lily Mariye, and Charles Randolph-Wright are also set to direct some episodes.
 Jax Media is the production company involved producing the series.
 It was filmed in New York.
 The series premiered on August 26, 2022.
 On November 8, 2022, Netflix canceled the series after one season.

 Casting

 Upon series order announcement, Arden Cho, Bradley Gibson, Alexandra Turshen, Nolan Gerard Funk, Dominic Sherwood, Rob Heaps, and Matthew Rauch were cast in starring roles.
 On October 29, 2021, Desmond Chiam and Tehmina Sunny joined the cast in recurring roles.
 On December 20, 2021, Lena Ahn was cast in a recurring capacity.